 How to write a brief for a new website or app.

-Writing a brief for your development project can seem like a challenging task.
+Writing a product brief for a website or web application can seem like a challenging task.

 What needs to be included?